Skip to main content

 • JOIN Stories measures the direct impact of stories on the behavior of engaged users.

-• Google Analytics measures overall site browsing behavior.
+• Google Analytics measures the overall navigation behavior on the site.

-• JOIN metrics are built on engaged sessions (GA4 definition), which ensures a solid foundation, but requires an adapted reading of the numbers.
+• JOIN metrics are built on engaged sessions (GA4 definition), exposed to JOIN widgets, which provides a solid baseline but requires an adapted reading of the figures.

 • Value differences between JOIN and GA are normal and expected: they reflect different measurement scopes, not inconsistencies.

-• It is possible to associate our events with those of Google Analytics.
-This allows customizing calculation methods based on Google Analytics data.
+• It is possible to link our events to those of Google Analytics.
+This allows for customization of calculation methods based on Google Analytics data.

 Did this answer your question?